Skip to main content

 When should I use Strategy Sync instead of flatten_first?

 Strategy Sync (sync_strategy=true;) is built for TradingView strategies where signals add to a position in one direction and only flatten when the direction flips.
 A typical pattern: keep adding on same-direction signals, but flatten-and-open-opposite when the direction changes — without having to hand-code flatten_first on every reversal alert.
+You do not need flatten_first when you're using strategy sync; the sync logic already handles it.
+Remove flatten_first from alerts that use sync.

-What do \{\{strategy.market_position\}\} and \{\{strategy.prev_market_position\}\} do?
+What do strategy.market_position and strategy.prev_market_position do?

-account=MyAccount; symbol=NQ; action={{strategy.order.action}}; qty={{strategy.order.contracts}};
+account=MyAccount; instrument=NQ1!; action={{strategy.order.action}}; qty={{strategy.order.contracts}};

 sync_strategy=true; market_position={{strategy.market_position}}; prev_market_position={{strategy.prev_market_position}};